wp-plugins/menus-plus/readme.txt

 = Use =

-1. Configure your list from the Menus Plus+ option page located in the 'Appearance' area.
+1. Configure your lists from the Menus Plus+ option page at 'Appearance > Menus Plus+'
+1. Create some Menus Plus+ widgets via 'Appearance > Widgets'
+1. Or use the template tag:
 	1. Place `<?php menusplus(); ?>` in your template ... wherever you want it.
 	1. If you have multiple lists, use the `<?php menusplus(#); ?>` tag provided on the configuration page.

 =Features=

 1. Combine pages, categories, and URLs together in unprecedented harmony.
+1. Widgetized
 1. Choose to display children on a per-item basis
 1. Create as many lists as you want!
 1. Optional `class` assignment for external URLs